j-andrews7/Pipelines/Noncoding_Variants_Pipeline.md

 An _actual_ workflow (Luigi, Snakemake, etc) could easily be made for this with a bit of time, maybe I'll get around to it at some point.

 **IMPORTANT**: Be sure to sort and index BAMs before beginning this.
 There are obviously named bash scripts in the above code folders to do so.
-Use the BAMs with reads in the **ENCODE blacklist regions** excluded.
 All Python scripts here use **Python 3**, so be sure you have the appropriate version installed/set.

 **Software Requirements:**
 - [BEDOPS](http://bedops.readthedocs.org/en/latest/index.html)